foreshadow/atom-python-run/README.md

 1. Open a .py file.
 2. Hit `F5` or `F6` to run.
-  - **It will save the file in current editor immediately without a notification, be aware.**
+  - **It will save the file in current editor immediately without a confirmation, be aware.**

 # Features